BBBase-EHeresy/PPPub/docs/scenarios/rules_manual.md

 []{#bookmark401 .anchor}DAVID WHITAKER'S AZOG'S HUNTERS

 David has been involved with the Strategy Battle Game for a number of years, and has built up quite an impressive collection of models for his vast array of armies from all areas of Middle-earth.
-However, possibly his favourite army is his collection of Azog's Hunters, which he has been constantly adding to over time â€” so naturally he was eager to see how the new rules affected his choice of army building.
+However, possibly his favourite army is his collection of Azog's Hunters, which he has been constantly adding to over time — so naturally he was eager to see how the new rules affected his choice of army building.
 His 1,000 point army is:

 When choosing his leader, David had the choice between Bolg and *Bill the Troll,* as they are both Heroes of Valour.
 As the majority of his force is from the Azog's Hunters list, David has opted to select Bolg to lead his forces into battle.
 He has then packed his warband with as many Hunter Orcs as he can, making the most of Bolg's 15-model warband limit, to ensure that Bolg has a suitable amount of protection from enemy warbands at all times.